asdofindia/python-telegram-bot/README.md

 ### Disabling modules ###
 If you don't want some of these modules, just remove them from the modules array in callmodule function If you want to disable twitter, just comment out all lines with 'twitbot' in it in the main function.
+If you want to disable robotic replies turn chattybot to False

 ## Features ##
 The features as of now are